Robson/Glitch-Generator/README.md

 # Glitch Generator
 A C# tool for applying a wide range of glitches to images.
-Includes a few extra features, such as applying random glitches, outputting multiple glitched images, etc.
+Includes a few extra features, such as applying random glitches, outputting multiple glitched images, applying random glitches to multiple images, etc.

 All of the included images are public domain.
-All output images should also be considered public domain as well.

 Here are some examples: